i18n-global/i18nexus-tools/docs/cli/i18n-wrapper.md

 **Solution:**

-1. Check if component already has hook
+1. Check `mode` configuration in `i18nexus.config.json`
 2. Verify import source in config
+3. Ensure component matches source pattern
-3. Manual addition if needed
+4. Manual addition if needed

 ## See Also